beyersmann-lab/beyersmannlab/content/publication/the-role-of-syllables-and-morphemes-in-silent-reading-an-eye-tracking-study/index.md

 ---
 title: "EXPRESS: The role of syllables and morphemes in silent reading: An eye-tracking study"
-subtitle: "*Quarterly Journal of Experimental Psychology*"
+subtitle: "*Quarterly Journal of Experimental Psychology*."
-publication: "*Quarterly Journal of Experimental Psychology*"
 publication_types:
   - "2"
 authors: